FAQ - Frequently Asked Questions

-Each presenter will have 15 minutes for their presentation.
+Each presenter is allocated 15 minutes (12 minutes presenting and three minutes Q&A) .
 We advise you to prepare a PowerPoint presentation but you can present without if you prefer.

 3. How do I know what day and time I will present?

-The preliminary programme will be publised in the coming weeks.
+The preliminary programme is now published.
 Please note that the exact time-slot for your presentation may change up to the start of the conference.
-We aim to create coherent sessions and might have to adjust to accomodate cancellations and other changes.
+We aim to create coherent sessions and might have to adjust to accommodate cancellations and other changes.

 4. Will there be a Poster Exhibition?

 Yes.
 We will arrange a poster exhibition during the conference.
 The poster should be in the format of an A0 but you can decide on the layout of text and images yourself.
 If you have been asked to submit a poster, please print it out and bring it to the registration desk on the first day of the conference.

 1. How do I find Lund University and the Conference Venue?